Smithville Net Neutrality Statement

 Smithville’s data network is designed to provide its broadband customers with highly reliable Internet access and data transmission services.
 Although bandwidth within the core network is not dedicated to individual customers, the capacity is managed to provide sufficient peak bandwidth for the aggregate data traffic.
 Because our network design and build strategy is aimed at avoiding blockages, it is unnecessary to have data traffic management policies for those rare instances when peak utilization exceeds capacity.

-No policing, traffic shaping, or network inspection methods have been implemented for broadband customers.
+No policing or traffic shaping have been implemented for broadband customers.
 For customers with dynamic IP addressing, port 25 has been blocked inbound and outbound to prevent customers from utilizing open relays or becoming a source of unsolicited e-mail.
 Other ports are only blocked on an as-needed basis to deal with imminent virus or security threats and are designed to be as targeted as possible.

 There are no limitations on devices that can be used on the network as long as they are Ethernet-based and adhere to the open protocols used to acquire an IP address.
 Any security for customer devices is their responsibility, and no centralized network security is in place except in unusual circumstances when a threat is sudden, severe, potentially damaging to the majority of customers, capable of being prevented by network management in the network.